This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Membrane Filter – 1”.

 Explanation: Reverse Osmosis has a pore size range of 0.0001 – 0.001.
 It is by far the finest separation material available to industry.

-6. The flow rate through the membrane filter itself expressed as gallon per square foot per day is called?
+6. The flow rate through the membrane filter itself expressed as a gallon per square foot per day is called?

 b) Head loss

-Explanation: Flux is the rate of extraction of permeates measured as gallon per square foot per day.
+Explanation: Flux is the rate of extraction of permeates measured as a gallon per square foot per day.
 Permeate is the filtrate, the liquid passing through the membrane.

 7. Which one of the following is the name of the process of reversing the direction of water flow through the filter using filtered water?